trotter/trotter.github.com/_posts/2011-02-08-rubys-define_method-method_missing-and-instance_eval.markdown

 {% endhighlight %}

 Sadly, that example is quite contrived, but it's all I've got off the top of my head.
+You'll also notice that I'm calling `define_method` on the metaclass for the object itself.
+I have to do this because `define_method` is defined on `Class`, not `object`.
+By defining it on the metaclass instead of the object's class, I can ensure that each object can have its own callback function.

+All that said, this example is a little too complex for my taste.
 If you can think of something better, leave it in the comments.
 I'll update the post with your example and name.

 ## method_missing